Vendiel/daresay-a11y/posts/error-details.md

   - 3.3.3 AA
 roles:
   - Copy
-prio: 43
+prio: 186
 ---

 ## Description

 Describe the nature of the problem, don’t be generic.
-Provide simple and detailed instructions on how they can solve the problem.
+Provide simple and detailed instructions on how the user can solve the problem.

 If the user must follow certain format or values, then the text should describe this, suggest the allowed value that is most similar to the one entered or give a descriptive example.